lmgame-org/lmgame-org.github.io/public/blogs/pokemon_red.md

 </div>

 Pokémon Red holds a special place in the childhood memories of an entire generation.
 Its simple controls and richly diverse Pokémon make it approachable even for young children, who can quickly make meaningful progress.
-However, cracking the game is non-trivial; it requires ahead-of-time planning and dozens of hours of effort to raise a competitive pokemon team.
+However, cracking the game is non-trivial; it requires ahead-of-time planning and dozens of hours of effort to raise a competitive Pokémon team.

 ![side-by-side-scaffolds](04_side_by_side_scaffolds.png "Figure 1: Perception scaffolding implementations for Claude (left) and Gemini (right) with [different levels of details](https://www.lesswrong.com/posts/7mqp8uRnnPdbBzJZE/is-gemini-now-better-than-claude-at-pokemon).")

 Recently, a new generation of advanced AI models is being tested on how well they can play [Pokémon Red](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Red_and_Blue_Versions), but each uses slightly different setups.
 Anthropic gives the model navigation and game state memory reading tools.
 It played several gym battles and took around 35,000 in-game actions to reach the [Surge Gym Leader](https://pokemon.fandom.com/wiki/Lt._Surge), but didn't detail exactly what counts as an "action" or how many retries were allowed (Figure 1, left).
 Google’s Gemini 2.5 Pro reportedly finished [Pokémon Blue](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Red_and_Blue_Versions) (and earned its 5th badge in Red) according to [a developer livestream supported by Google](https://x.com/OfficialLoganK/status/1913365614397182096).
 However, it relied on extra scaffolding code to extract more comprehensive textual representations of game states and guide decisions (Figure 1, right), so Claude vs. Gemini is not an apple-to-apple comparison.

-Given how popular Pokémon Red has become as a way to test new AI models, it’s worth asking: Is this game really a good way to judge what these models can do?
+Given how popular Pokémon Red has become as a way to test new AI models, it’s worth asking: is this game really a good way to evaluation for latest models?
 In this blog, we look at how Pokémon Red works as a benchmark in a standardized setting.
-Our study shows three challenges in using Pokémon as eval:
+We identify three key tasks involved in the game.
+Within our budget, our case studies show Pokémon Red as an eval involves at least three challenges:

 - Navigation tasks are so hard that it becomes a gaming harness evaluation.
 - Combat control by itself with sufficiently capable Pokémon is too easy.
 - Pokémon training as an eval is too costly.

+We find most of these challenges are largely addressable, and games remain a rich and underutilized resource for evaluating AI.
 To address these limitations, we introduce Lmgame Bench: a standardized framework that carefully selects a range of moderately challenging games, and offers varying degrees of gaming harness for model evaluation.

 ---

-## Pokémon Red as Eval
+## Pokémon Red as an Eval

 The Pokémon game comprises multiple long-horizon tasks.
 As highlighted in the [Gemini 2.5 technical report](https://storage.googleapis.com/deepmind-media/gemini/gemini_v2_5_report.pdf), these challenges include training a team to defeat powerful Gym Leaders and [the Elite Four](https://pokemon.fandom.com/wiki/Elite_Four), acquiring hidden moves (special abilities) necessary for progression, navigating [the Safari Zone](https://pokemon.fandom.com/wiki/Safari_Zone), and locating keys within multi-level dungeons.